Bidek56/neural-network-prepayment-model/README.md

 1. ### Proposal.pdf <br/>
       Describes the problem, gives background information, and outlines data structure and solution roadmap.
 1. ### pools_dataset_builder.ipynb  <br/>
       This can only be run by the author.
-It builds the dataset used in the model from the raw data files which the author has downloaded from a vendor.
-You won't be able to run this notebook  unless you have access to those files, but running this notebook is not required as all the data is provided.
-This notebook however, shows how data is cleaned and NAs are filled.
+It builds a dataset used in the model from raw data files, which the author has downloaded from a vendor.
+You won't be able to run this notebook  unless you have access to those files, but running this notebook is not at all required as all the data is provided in this project.
+The notebook, however, shows how the data is cleaned and NAs are filled.
 1. ### ./data  <br/>
-      Directory which contains a series of csv files containing the data required for the model training.
+      Directory which contains a series of csv files containing the data required to fit and avaluate the model.
 1. ### model_fitting.ipynb  <br/>
-      This is the main notebook, which contains all of the analytics work done in this project including data data exploration, model fitting, and model evaluation.
+      This is the main notebook of the project.
+It is runnable.
+It contains all of the work done for data exploration, model fitting, and model evaluation.
 1. ### ProjectReport.pdf  <br/>
-      This is a project report required by the Udacity capstone project rubric.
+      A project report required by the Udacity capstone project rubric.
 It contains the summary of the project and results.
 1. ### nn-ppm-from-csv.h5  <br/>
-      If you want to avoid spending time to fit your own model while executing model_fitting notebook (see 4.), you can just load the model from this file.
+      If you want to avoid spending time fitting your own model while executing **model_fitting.ipynb**, see above, you can simply load the already fitted model from this file.

 ## Core libraries used in this project